About Us

 What We Do (Our Core Activities)

-1. Setting Standards - establishing, maintaining, and enforcing clear, evidence-informed requirements for the profession, including ethics, professional practice, competence, and education & training.
+1. Setting Standards - We set and enforce clear, evidence-based standards for physiotherapy practice.
+These include expectations for ethics, professional conduct, competence, and education and training.

-2. Registration & Licensing - setting fair, transparent registration requirements; processing applications; and maintaining the public register of qualified physiotherapists and approved professional corporations.
+2. Registration & Licensing - We set fair and transparent registration requirements, assess applications, and maintain a public register of qualified physiotherapists and approved professional corporations.

-4. Compliance - administering fair and timely fitness to practise, conduct, and discipline processes to uphold accountability and protect the public interest.
+4. Compliance - We manage fair and timely processes for fitness to practise, conduct, and discipline matters.
+These processes uphold accountability and protect the public interest.

 Equity, Diversity, Inclusion, Reconciliation, and Accessibility (EDIRA)

-We recognize that diversity of experience and perspective strengthens the profession and contributes to safer, more effective care for the public.
-We work to identify and remove any and all barriers so that our programs, processes, and communications are equitable and accessible to all.
+We recognize that diversity of experience and perspective strengthens the profession and supports safer, more effective care for the public.
+We also recognize that not everyone begins from the same place.
+We work to remove barriers and provide fair opportunities and reasonable support so that everyone can participate fully in our processes.

-We approach inclusion, reconciliation, and accessibility as ongoing responsibilities—expressed through learning, listening, and practical action.
-This includes considering accessibility and equity in every policy, process, and interaction, and reflecting on how our work affects those we serve.
+Inclusion, reconciliation, and accessibility are ongoing responsibilities.
+We continue to learn, listen, and take practical action—by considering equity and accessibility in every policy, process, and interaction, and by reflecting on how our work affects the people we serve.

-Our goal is a regulatory system that is fair, responsive, and trusted by all members of the public and profession.
+Our goal is a regulatory system that is fair, responsive, and trusted by registrants, the public, and our partners.